Asian needle ants with a potentially fatal sting have spread across multiple states. Here's what to know.

 Suiter says that you can send a photograph or a specimen to a local University of Georgia Extension office, which can help with identification.
 The public can also contact a professional to come out and bait for the ants, he says.

-The U.S. Forest Service advises people to avoid the pest and to be especially vigilant in areas with logs and rotting or rocks were the ants can nest.
+The U.S. Forest Service advises people to avoid the pest and to be especially vigilant in areas with logs, rotting wood or rocks where the ants can nest.

 "Unfortunately, as with many invasive species, it appears Asian needle ants are here to stay," the service says.